Guacamole: Guasacaca

 Thinner and more acidic, or thick and chunky, guasacaca is a Venezuelan avocado-based sauce; it is made with vinegar, and is served over parrillas (grilled food), arepas, empanadas, and various other dishes.
 It is common to make the guasacaca with a little hot sauce instead of jalapeño, but like a guacamole, it is not usually served as a hot sauce itself.
 It is pronounced "wasakaka" in Latin America.

 Guacamole falso

 Substitute ingredients are sometimes used in place of avocados to produce a thick green sauce called guacamole falso (fake guacamole).
 Common substitutes include summer squash, green tomatoes and oil-fried jalapeños.

 Commercial products

 Prepared guacamoles are available in stores, often available refrigerated, frozen or in high pressure packaging which pasteurizes and extends shelf life if products are maintained at 34 to 40 F.

 Holiday

 National Guacamole Day is celebrated on the same day as Mexican Independence Day, September 16.

 In popular culture

-On November 20, 2022, Municipo de Peribán, Mexico achieved the Guinness World Records for the largest serving of guacamole.
+On November 20, 2022, Peribán, Mexico, achieved the Guinness World Record for the largest serving of guacamole.
 The serving weighed 4,972 kg (10,961 lb) and had 500 people help prepare it.